OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

 }
 ~~~

 In Lab A03, you called the Microsoft Graph API using application permissions.
-This code calls the licensing service using delegated permissions, meaning that the application is acting on behalf of the user.
+The above code calls the licensing service using **delegated permissions**, meaning that the application is acting on behalf of the user.

-To do this, the code uses the [On Behalf Of flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow?WT.mc_id=m365-58890-cxa) to exchange the incoming access token (targeted for the Northwind Orders app) for a new access token that is targeted for the Licensing service application.
+To do this, the code uses the [On Behalf of Flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow?WT.mc_id=m365-58890-cxa) to exchange the incoming access token (targeted for the Northwind Orders app) for a new access token that is targeted for the licensing service application.

 ### Step 2: Add a server side API to validate the user's license

-Now that we have a function that checks the user's license on the server side, we need to add a POST request to our service that calls the function.
+Now that you have a function that checks the user's license on the server side, you need to add a POST request to the service that calls the function.

-In your working folder, locate the file `server/server.js` and open it in your code editor.
+1. In your working folder, locate the file `server/server.js` and open it in your code editor.

-Add these lines to the top of the file:
+2. Add these lines to the top of the file:

 ~~~javascript
 import aad from 'azure-ad-jwt';
 import { validateLicense } from './validateLicenseService.js';
 ~~~

-Now, immediately below the call to `await initializeIdentityService()`, add this code:
+3. Immediately below the call to `await initializeIdentityService()`, add the following code.

 ~~~javascript
 // Web service validates a user's license